waveaccounting/wave-datepicker/README.md

 ### Data Attributes:

-* position - Opens with the position given with respect to the parent element, if provided.
+* position - Opens with the datepicker pointing from the position, if provided.
 Default is `bottomLeft`.
   - possible positions: `bottomLeft`, `bottomRight`, `topLeft`, `topRight`, `leftTop`, `leftBottom`, `rightTop`, `rightBottom`
+  - E.g. On the input element, `<input id="MyInput" data-position='topRight'>`.

 ### Methods: